 - Prepare an 8-inch square baking pan with parchment paper and set aside.

 - Add water 1 cup of water to a saucepan, and heat till it’s almost simmering.

 - Add butter, sugar, cocoa powder, and salt in a medium heat-safe bowl.
 Allow the bowl to rest over simmering water, stirring the mixture occasionally, until the butter has melted and the mixture is warm.

 - Remove the bowl and set it aside for 3 to 5 minutes.
-The mixture should be warm, and nor hot.
-Then stir in vanilla extract, add the eggs one by one, stirring constantly.
+The mixture should be warm, and not hot.
+Then stir in vanilla extract, and add the eggs one by one, stirring constantly.